Ruach/ruach.github.io/_posts/2021-05-28-O3-CPU-Decode.markdown

 353     cpu->removeInstsUntil(squash_seq_num, tid);
 354 }
 ```

 Note that squash signal incurs complex operations compared to stalls.
-When the stall signal is received, the decode stage just waits until the
+When the stall signal is received,
+the decode stage just waits until
-stall signal is removed by receiving the unblock signal.
+the stall signal is removed, receiving the unblock signal.
 However, when the stall signal is received,
 it should clear out the pipeline and associated data structures.